 7) What makes a test court admissible?

 A combination of two things makes a test court admissible.
-First, the collection process; the sample collection for a court admissible test
+First, the collection process; the sample collection for a court admissible

-card, etc. Also, a photo is taken of all parties participating in the DNA test.
+social security card, etc. Also, a photo is taken of all parties participating in the DNA test.

 Second, the laboratory performing the DNA test must be an AABB accredited facility.
 All of our testing is performed by accredited